yduf/yduf.github.io/_posts/2021-04-11-Personal Knowledge.md

 ---
 published: true
 title: Personal Knowledge
-tags: blog knowledge mental-model search archive
+tags: blog knowledge mental-model search archive agentic-AI
+toc: true
 ---
 > Information is not so useful if you can't access and search it quickly.
 Instant search changes the way you think. - [Building personal search infrastructure for your knowledge and code](https://beepb00p.xyz/pkm-search.html) / [HN](https://news.ycombinator.com/item?id=22160572)